felixakiragreen/felixakiragreen/README.md

 ### Completed quests

+- WaWeGonaDo → an iOS messaging app for helping your group of friends make decisions in the most democratic way possible using ranked-choice voting.
 - [VisaViz](https://github.com/felixakiragreen/visaviz) → a tool for (data)visualizing ALL of a person’s (@VisakanV) tweets.
 - 🪱 [The Worm](https://theworm.wtf) → a semi-autonomous agent living in the Ethereum VM featuring the first “share-to-mint” & “soul-bound” mechanics.
 - 🖕 [lil fks](https://lilfks.wtf) → fully on-chain characters featuring a dynamic genetic mutation system that you can endlessly mutate.